MonitSharma/Anime-and-Kdrama/README.md

 # Contributing
 We appreciate contributions from the community to make this watchlist even more comprehensive and diverse.
-If you have any anime or kdrama recommendations that you believe deserve a spot on this list, please follow these steps:
+If you have any anime or drama recommendations that you believe deserve a spot on this list, please follow these steps:

 1. Fork this repository.
 2. Create a new branch with a descriptive name for your contribution.
-3. Add your recommended anime or kdrama to the appropriate folder, following the existing format.
+3. Add your recommended anime or drama to the appropriate folder, following the existing format.
 4. Write a brief description of the series or drama, including the title, genre, synopsis, release year, and rating.
 5. Submit a pull request, explaining the addition you have made and why it should be included.